Pain Relief for Your Knees and Hips

 Walk, bike, swim, and do other low-impact exercises.

 If it hurts when you move, it may seem like you should move less.
-But regular exercise actually helps relieve pain and stops your joints from getting worse.
-Studies suggest that cardio, muscle strengthening, and stretching exercises all have benefits.
-Ask your doctor what they recommend.
+But regular exercise actually helps relieve pain and stops your joints from getting worse.2 Ask your PCP what they recommend.

 Consider physical therapy.

-If your pain is limiting what you can do, a physical therapist can show you specific exercises that help and how to do them safely and most effectively.
-Some physical therapy programs even include water therapy and anti-gravity treadmills to help you get stronger while taking weight off the joints.
+If pain is limiting what you can do, a physical therapist can show you specific exercises that help and how to do them safely and most effectively.

 Try over-the-counter pain relievers.